South Wales Metro: Implementation

 Former First Minister Carwyn Jones formally launched the South Wales Metro in November 2015, with the Welsh Government setting out its aspirations for the Metro in its November 2015 publication, "Rolling Out Our Metro".

 Procurement for the Metro began in July 2016, as part of the procurement process for the next Wales & Borders franchise.
 This was managed by Transport for Wales.
 This concluded in May 2018, with the awarding of the franchise to KeolisAmey Wales, trading as Transport for Wales Rail Services, from 14 October 2018.

-Details of the £5 billion investment was announced in June 2018 to run all of Wales' rail service over 15 years by two European companies jointly.
+Details of the £5 billion investment were announced in June 2018.
+All of Wales' rail services were to be run over 15 years by two European companies jointly.

 In October 2018, £119 million of funding was obtained from the European Union to support the modernisation plans.
 In January 2019, a new report had proposed several new schemes such as a rail link to Abertillery.

-In August 2019, it was announced that work on the project would be delayed, due to "unresolved issues" particularly around maintenance cost estimates, which are preventing sale of the freehold land, buildings, and operational assets, by current owner Network Rail to the Welsh Ministers.
-The deal will require approval from the Office of Rail & Road before contractor KeolisAmey Wales can undertake work including electrification and other improvements.
-The project faces a deadline of 2022 for some work, as the work will need to meet the deadline for the £159 million in awarded European Regional Development funding, which will not be available after that date due to Brexit.
+In August 2019, it was announced that work on the project would be delayed due to "unresolved issues", particularly around maintenance cost estimates, which are preventing sale of the freehold land, buildings, and operational assets, by current owner Network Rail to the Welsh Ministers.
+The deal would require approval from the Office of Rail & Road before contractor KeolisAmey Wales could undertake work including electrification and other improvements.
+The project faced a deadline of 2022 for some work, as the work would need to meet the deadline for the £159 million in awarded European Regional Development funding, which will not be available after that date due to Brexit.

-It was announced that the first work on the project would start on 3 August 2020, beginning with track improvements on lines to Merthyr Tydfil, Aberdare and Treherbert.
-These lines will operate as a rail replacement service between 8 pm and 5 am until December 2020, except on Fridays and Saturdays.
-The phase two works are scheduled to be completed by 2023.
+It was announced that work on the project would start on 3 August 2020, beginning with track improvements on lines to Merthyr Tydfil, Aberdare and Treherbert.
+These lines would operate as a rail replacement service between 8 pm and 5 am until December 2020, except on Fridays and Saturdays.
+The phase two works were scheduled to be completed by 2023.